 Denver Rideshare Accident Attorneys

 Growing up, everyone told you not to get into cars with strangers.
 In today’s modern world full of technology, every day, people are getting into cars with strangers using ridesharing apps like Uber and Lyft.
-These rides are different from hailing a taxi and are, therefore, more dangerous.
-Accidents happen more often, injuring rideshare passengers and other motorists.
+However, an accident involving a rideshare driver can present many challenges that are different from other types of accidents.

 The complexity of rideshare cases makes it difficult for accident victims to obtain compensation for their injuries and losses.
 You need a law firm that takes an innovative approach to rideshare accidents.
-You can file a claim against many entities, including the driver, rideshare company, insurance companies, and any legal teams these parties have.
+A Denver rideshare accident lawyer can help you file a claim against many entities, including the driver, rideshare company, insurance companies, and any legal teams these parties have.

 Varner Faddis Elite Legal represents victims of all types of car accidents, including those involving rideshare vehicles.
-We have obtained results worth $800,000, $730,000, $550,000, and more in motor vehicle accident cases.
-We can assess how much your claim is worth.
+We have obtained results in excess of $800,000 in motor vehicle accident cases and can accurately assess how much your claim is worth.
+Moreover, we work on a contingency fee basis, meaning that you won’t owe us any legal fees unless we successfully recover compensation for you.

 Contact us today for more information about how Denver Rideshare Accident Lawyer can help you.